 - Therapeutic services, either in-house or with community-based services.

 - Behavioral Management Services

 Any individual who is a relative, godparent, member of a child’s tribe or clan, or an adult with a significant bond (fictive kin) who are raising the youth because the biological parents are unable or unwilling to do so.
 The individual does not have to have legal guardianship to qualify for services.

 How Do I Make A Referral?

-Fostering Family is available in Bernalillo, Doña Ana, and Rio Arriba counties.
-Access an Online Referral Form for the appropriate county and complete as thoroughly as possible.
+Access an Online Referral Form for the appropriate county and complete it as thoroughly as possible.
 Once the form has been submitted:

 - The referral will be assigned to a designated Program coordinator, who will reach out to the referral source and family to begin engagement

-- The program coordinator will triage the families’ needs, which can occur over 4 sessions, prior to becoming a client of SWFGC
+- The program coordinator will triage the families’ needs, which can occur over four sessions, before becoming a client of SWFGC

-- Based on assessment of need, the Family will be referred to appropriate services.
+- Based on an assessment of need, the family will be referred to appropriate services

-- Services at SWFGC and other Relative Success Centers begins
+- Services at SWFGC and other Relative Success Centers begin